ICCS-ISAC/Candy/ansible/README.md

 `indy_node_configuration` - **_optional_** (default=`true`)
   - Boolean value indicating whether or not the node configuration tasks should be run.
   - The node configuration tasks depend on the network configuration tasks.
 If the node configuration tasks are selected the network configuration tasks will also be run.

+## ToDo:
+- Automate the collection of the information needed to fill out the Steward Genesis spreadsheet.